-CH 332 3 (3-0-3) Basic Inorganic Chemistry II: Transition Metals compounds.
+3 (3-0-3) Basic Inorganic Chemistry II: Transition Metals

+A continuation of CH 331 with an emphasis on Transition Metal compounds.
 Covers the structure, bonding, properties, and reactivity of coordination compounds.
 Topics include Crystal Field Theory, Molecular Orbital Theory, electronic spectra, reaction mechanisms, and electron transfer reactions.
 A brief introduction into organometallic chemistry is also given.
 Practical work focuses on the synthesis and analysis of coordination and organometallic compounds.
 Note: Credit may be obtained for only one of CH 332 or 494.
 Prerequisites: A minimum grade of C- in CH 102 or 206, CH 163 or 263, and CH 331.